-The Bank ensures to conduct employee orientation program within 15 days upon boarding of the employees which includes discussion of the following matters: institutional overview, responsibilities of all employees, employment requirements, senior management, process of employee regularization, work-related tips, fringe benefit program, employees code of conduct and the corresponding sanction for its violation, bank products and services, antimoney laundering, data privacy, and information security awareness.
+The Bank ensures the conduct of employee orientation program within 15 days upon boarding of the employees which includes discussion of the following matters: institutional overview, responsibilities of all employees, employment requirements, process of employee regularization, work-related tips, fringe benefit program, employees code of conduct and the corresponding sanction for its violation, bank products and services, anti-money laundering, data privacy, financial consumer protection, and information security awareness, among others.

-The Senior Management Committee (SRMANCOM) approved the Bank's annual training program.
-This includes in-house seminar on topics such as anti-money laundering, sound credit risk management, fraud risk and control awareness, information security, business continuity management, bank security, financial consumer protection, data privacy, customer service, cash operation training, related party transaction, and pandemic awareness and wellness seminar.
-This also includes specific external training program to enhance the knowledge of the concerned employee in their respective field.
+The Senior Management Committee (SRMANCOM) approves the Bank's annual training program.
+This includes but not limited to in-house seminar on topics such as anti-money laundering, sound credit risk management, fraud risk and control awareness, information security, business continuity management, bank security, financial consumer protection, data privacy, customer service, cash operation training, related party transaction, and pandemic awareness and wellness seminar.
+Specific external training programs are also available to enhance the knowledge of the concerned employees in their respective field.

-The following are the trainings attended by the directors and executive management for the year 2022:
+The following are the trainings attended by the directors and executive management for the year 2023: